 Sweet potatoes are really sweet just as the name suggests and also creamy in texture.
 They go by several names across the world, but the most common ones are gold sweet potato, orange sweet potato, and kumara.

 So, can guinea pigs eat sweet potato?
-Yes, guinea pigs can eat sweet potato but under limited portions.
+Guinea pigs can eat sweet potato but under limited portions.
 Sweet potatoes should be fed to guinea pigs sparingly due to high levels of oxalates and starch which may be too much for your guinea pig if they are fed daily with sweet potatoes.

 Sweet potatoes are tasty and guinea pigs love to eat them.
 But what exactly are the benefits that your cute little guinea pig will gain from eating the sweet potatoes?
 Are there any risks for your pets?
-Well, find out everything you want to know about the sweet potatoes and guinea pigs in the sections below.
+Find out everything you want to know about the sweet potatoes and guinea pigs in the sections below.

 Sweet potatoes, aside from being delicious, have several benefits that may improve your guinea pig’s well-being.
 The following are some of these benefits:

-Elimination of free radicals
+Elimination of Free Radicals

 Free radicals are a product of metabolism and they have dire consequences in the body of a guinea pig if not handled correctly.
 They may lead to cell damage among many other complications that can affect the well-being of your pet.
 Antioxidants help in the elimination of free radicals in guinea pigs and they are contained in sweet potatoes.

 The brain is an integral part of any system.
 Consumption of sweet potatoes by your pet may increase its brain function and prevent a whole lot of diseases and complications.

-Helps to prevent or reduce inflammation
+Helps to Prevent or Reduce Inflammation

 The antioxidants and fibers that exist in sweet potatoes play a significant role when it comes to a healthy gut.